CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Related Work

-\textbf{Heterogeneous benchmarks for cryo-EM.} The main heterogeneous benchmark for cryo-EM reconstruction is CryoBench~\citep{jeon2024cryobench}, which proposes five new datasets with varying types of heterogeneity and degrees of difficulty.
-Among these, \texttt{Tomotwin-100} is the only CryoBench dataset that tackles extreme compositional heterogeneity with 100 distinct structures.
-We extend this further by proposing \texttt{\dataset/}, a large-scale and challenging dataset for compositional heterogeneity derived from ~\cite{giri2024cryo2structdata} that has 10 times as many structures as \texttt{Tomotwin-100}.
-Additionally, the standard volume-based metric for cryo-EM is Fourier shell correlation (FSC), which can be misleading for heterogeneous structures~\citep{gilles2025cryo}.
-To provide a more complete evaluation of reconstruction quality, we propose two complementary real-space metrics that can capture heterogeneity missed by FSC.
+\textbf{Heterogeneous benchmarks for cryo-EM.} CryoBench~\citep{jeon2024cryobench} is a benchmark for heterogeneous cryo-EM reconstruction that proposes five datasets with varying types of heterogeneity and degrees of difficulty.
+Among these, \texttt{Tomotwin-100} tackles large-scale compositional heterogeneity with 100 distinct structures.
+We extend this further by proposing \texttt{\dataset/}, a dataset containing 1000 structures.
+Additionally, we note that volume-based metrics for cryo-EM typically rely on Fourier shell correlation (FSC) between volumes, which can be misleading for heterogeneous structures~\citep{gilles2025cryo}.
+Here, we additionally compute two complementary real-space metrics to provide a more complete evaluation of reconstruction quality (See Section~\ref{sec:metrics}).